 Are Investors Undervaluing These Transportation Stocks Right Now?

-One stock to keep an eye on is Hoegh LNG Partners (HMLP).
-HMLP is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock is trading with a P/E ratio of 2.84, which compares to its industry's average of 4.15.
-Over the last 12 months, HMLP's Forward P/E has been as high as 11.13 and as low as 2.84, with a median of 9.33.
+One company value investors might notice is Deutsche Post (DPSGY).
+DPSGY is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
+The stock holds a P/E ratio of 12.12, while its industry has an average P/E of 14.50.
+Over the past year, DPSGY's Forward P/E has been as high as 16.76 and as low as 12.11, with a median of 14.89.

-Investors will also notice that HMLP has a PEG ratio of 0.45.
-This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
-HMLP's PEG compares to its industry's average PEG of 0.51.
-Over the past 52 weeks, HMLP's PEG has been as high as 1.95 and as low as 0.45, with a median of 1.54.

-Another notable valuation metric for HMLP is its P/B ratio of 0.41.
-The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 0.97.
-Over the past year, HMLP's P/B has been as high as 1.86 and as low as 0.41, with a median of 1.51.
+Another valuation metric that we should highlight is DPSGY's P/B ratio of 3.72.
+The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
+This company's current P/B looks solid when compared to its industry's average P/B of 4.11.
+Over the past year, DPSGY's P/B has been as high as 4.50 and as low as 3.29, with a median of 3.98.

-Value investors also use the P/S ratio.
-The P/S ratio is is calculated as price divided by sales.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-HMLP has a P/S ratio of 0.94.
-This compares to its industry's average P/S of 1.31.
+Value investors also frequently use the P/S ratio.
+This metric is found by dividing a stock's price with the company's revenue.
+This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
+DPSGY has a P/S ratio of 0.79.
+This compares to its industry's average P/S of 1.19.

-Finally, our model also underscores that HMLP has a P/CF ratio of 1.58.
+Finally, we should also recognize that DPSGY has a P/CF ratio of 7.25.
 This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-HMLP's P/CF compares to its industry's average P/CF of 6.11.
-HMLP's P/CF has been as high as 6.31 and as low as 1.46, with a median of 5.22, all within the past year.
+This stock's P/CF looks attractive against its industry's average P/CF of 28.86.
+Over the past year, DPSGY's P/CF has been as high as 10 and as low as 7.24, with a median of 8.40.

-Investors could also keep in mind Nippon Yusen Kabushiki Kaisha (NPNYY), an Transportation - Shipping stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+If you're looking for another solid Transportation - Services value stock, take a look at Matson (MATX).
+MATX is a # 1 (Strong Buy) stock with a Value score of A.

 Click to get this free report